ClementTsang/bottom/docs/content/contribution/documentation.md

    For changes to [`README.md`](https://github.com/ClementTsang/bottom/blob/main/README.md) and [`CHANGELOG.md`](https://github.com/ClementTsang/bottom/blob/main/CHANGELOG.md), just follow the formatting provided and use any editor.

-   Generally, changes to [`CHANGELOG.md`](https://github.com/ClementTsang/bottom/blob/main/CHANGELOG.md) will be handled by a maintainer, and changes should follow the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format, as well as link to the relevant PR or issue.
+   Generally, changes to [`CHANGELOG.md`](https://github.com/ClementTsang/bottom/blob/main/CHANGELOG.md) will be handled by a maintainer, and the contents of the file should follow the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format, as well as link to the relevant PR or issues.

    <h3>Help menu</h3>